HashimAlHasani/React-Notes/README.md

 - What we basically did above in `[id].tsx`:
   - We first created the `getStaicProps` function, and passed in `context` as a parameter.
 Inside of this function we are going to get our static props.
   - Inside `getStaticProps` we also used `axios` to get the customer with the parameterized id as can be seen in the url type between brackets:`${context?.params?.id}` - changed to `${params.id}`
-  - Then we in `getStaticProps` we return the `props` object, which itself contains the `customer` object, where we also set the `customer` object to have the value of `result.data.customer`, which would basically get the customers data.
+  - Then in `getStaticProps` we return the `props` object, which itself contains the `customer` object, where we also set the `customer` object to have the value of `result.data.customer`, which would basically get the customers data.
   - We then changed our component function to have the type of `NextPage` and infer into `NextPage` another generic type which is `Props`, where we `type Props ={...}` has a customer object that is set to have the type of `Customer` we imported from `index.tsx`
   - We then created the `getStaticPaths` function with the type `GetStaticPaths`, this function will return the `paths: [...]` as an array.
   - `paths: [...]` should take 2 objects, the first one is the paths that will be static specified such as `{ params: {id: "30"} }`, and it will also take `fallback` where we set into `false` which will basically navigate users with parameterized id(s) that are not in the `paths: [...]` array to a `404 Page Not Found`